• Skip to primary navigation

 Here are the main ingredients in these Pumpkin Scones:

-• Pumpkin puree – You can use either fresh or canned pumpkin in this recipe.
+- Pumpkin puree – You can use either fresh or canned pumpkin in this recipe.
 If using the latter, you’ll want to ensure you’re using canned pumpkin puree without any additives.
 If you want to use fresh pumpkin, I’d recommend sugar or pie pumpkins.
-Roast them in the oven and then scoop out the flesh and blend in a food processor until smooth.
+Here’s how you make homemade pumpkin puree.

 Tips for these vegan Pumpkin Scones